MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMGpuPartitionAdapter.md

 ```

 ### -OptimalPartitionEncode
-Optimal number of encoders assigned by the Host GPU.
-This is defined by the manufacturer driver.
+the optimal number of encoders assigned by the host GPU.
+This is defined by the manufacturer's driver.

 ```yaml
 Type: UInt64